-- In April 2017 we published a report our report Early Warnings: Universal Credit and Foodbanks shedding light on some of the impacts of the transition to Universal Credit, and suggests practical ways in which adverse side effects can be mitigated.
+- In April 2017 we published our report Early Warnings: Universal Credit and Foodbanks, shedding light on some of the impacts of the transition to Universal Credit.
+We used the findings to suggest practical ways in which any adverse side effects of Universal Credit roll out could be mitigated.

 - In 2014 we worked with the Church of England, Child Poverty Action Group and Oxfam on a groundbreaking report, Emergency Use Only.
 This identified a number of problems with the benefits system contributing to an increase in foodbank use.

 - Our evidence submission to Work & Pensions Select Committee Inquiry into sanctions, in December 2014 detailed some of the harmful effects of the regime on foodbank clients.